FriendsOfSymfony/FOSRestBundle/Resources/doc/3-listener-support.rst

 in order to populate the "request" parameter bag of the Request.
 This, for example, allows to receive data that normally would be sent via POST as ``application/x-www-form-urlencoded`` in a different format (for example ``application/json``) in a PUT.

 Please note that this listener is supposed to allow you to decode and normalize data.
-If you want to deserialize data, meaning getting an object of your choice, you will be better off using the request body converter listener, documented below.
+If you want to deserialize data, meaning getting an object of your choice, you will be better off using the Request Body Converter Listener, documented below.

 For details see :doc:`Body Listener <body_listener>`.